 Q is the charge.

 Electric fields are usually caused by varying magnetic fields or electric charges.
 Electric field strength is measured in the SI unit volt per meter (V/m).

 The direction of the field is taken as the direction of the force which is exerted on the positive charge.
 The electric field is radially outwards from positive charge and radially in towards negative point charge.

 What Is an Electric Field?

-Electric field is generated by the electric charge or by time-varying magnetic fields.
-In case of atomic scale, the electric field is responsible for the attractive forces between the atomic nucleus and electrons which hold then together.
+The electric field is generated by the electric charge or by time-varying magnetic fields.
+In the case of atomic scale, the electric field is responsible for the attractive forces between the atomic nucleus and electrons which hold them together.

 According to Coulomb’s law, a particle with electric charge q1 at position x1 exerts a force on a particle with charge q0 at position x0 of,